-Strengthening brittle nails from the inside out is easy when you enjoy an omelet for breakfast.
-Our nails are 98% protein, and a deficiency in this nutrient can sap nails of their strength.
-Eggs to the rescue!
-Eating one or two a day supplies needed protein and the amino acid cysteine, which binds the strains of keratin (the main protein in nails) together to add strength.
-Prefer a topical fix?
-Mix 1 egg yolk with 1 Tbs. of jojoba oil.
-Massage into nail beds; rinse after 10 minutes.
-Doing this three times weekly for 14 days will fortify nails in two weeks.
+There’s a surprising way to strengthen brittle nails in time for a festive New Year’s manicure: Eat an omelet for breakfast!
+Our nails are 98% protein, which means a deficiency in the nutrient can weaken them.
+But eating one or two eggs daily supplies protein, plus the amino acid cysteine, which binds the strains of keratin (the main protein in nails) together.
+For a topical fix, mix 1 egg yolk with 1TBS. of jojoba oil, then massage into nail beds.
+Rinse after 10 minutes.
+Doing this three times weekly fortifies nails in 14 days.

 Ever feel sore and achy but can’t figure out why?
 Our bodies record every emotional trauma we experience, and sometimes these memories manifest as physical pain.
 To soothe this type of discomfort, try flower essences – my go-to for neutralizing negative energy to ease emotional and physical symptoms.
 To do: Mix 1 drop of Bach Flower Remedy (Viacost.com) into 8 oz. of water and sip four times daily.
 Most helpful for my clients: centaury (for over-extending yourself), impatiens (for irritability) and rock rose (for self-criticism).

 If you ate one too many sugar cookies and your stomach is in knots, hum a holiday tune.
 Doing so can quash GI pain in a hurry.
 That’s because the vagus nerve links the brain to organs throughout the body, including the stomach, heart, and lungs.
 And stimulating this nerve, which is connected to the neck, with just 45 seconds of humming has been shown to help treat a variety of health conditions, including GI distress, depression, and anxiety.